What a big difference a small electric motor makes when working in tandem with a

 economy and level of emissions.

-Primarily powered by a combustion engine, with electric support.
+Primarily powered by a combustion engine, supported by a small electric motor.

 The petrol engine and electric motor work in unison for enhanced performance.

 (also known as PHEV)